 - No smoking will be allowed during the Maine bar examination.
-A separate smoking area will not be provided and applicants will not be allowed to leave the examination room to smoke.
+Applicants will not be allowed to leave the examination room to smoke.
 There will be a break each day for lunch, at which time applicants must leave the examination room and are therefore free to smoke at any location where smoking is permitted.

 Effective Date of Rules to be Tested on Examinations